carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 Carbon uses pull requests in the common, distributed GitHub model where you first fork the repository, typically into your own private GitHub fork, and then develop on feature branches in that fork.
-When a branch is ready for review, it is turned into a pull request against the main fork.
-This flow should always be where you start when contributing to Carbon and scales well even with many independent changes in flight.
+When a branch is ready for review, it is turned into a pull request against the official repository.
+This flow should always be where you start when contributing to Carbon, and it scales well even with many independent changes in flight.

-However, a common limitation to hit is when you want to create a _stack_ of _dependent_ but small and incremental changes and allow them to be reviewed in parallel.
+However, a common limitation to hit is when you want to create a _stack_ of _dependent_, small, and incremental changes and allow them to be reviewed in parallel.
 Each of these should be its own pull request to facilitate our desire for small and incremental changes and review.
-Unfortunately GitHub has very poor support for managing the _review_ of these stacked pull requests.
+Unfortunately, GitHub has very poor support for managing the _review_ of these stacked pull requests.
 Specifically, one pull request cannot serve as the _base_ for another pull request, so each pull request will include all of the commits and diffs of the preceding pull